 The group meets on Tuesdays, 9am–12pm.

-Share your enthusiasm and knowledge with an audience of all ages and foster a love and appreciation of nature with others.
-Opportunities include leading elementary school tours and Pre-K classes, and assisting with arts and nature-based family programs.
+Share your enthusiasm and knowledge with an audience of all ages and foster a love and appreciation of nature in others.
+Opportunities include leading elementary school tours and Pre-K classes and assisting with arts and nature-based family programs.
 Volunteers are currently needed to assist with summer camps June–August.
 A background in education is not required, just a fun, positive attitude!

-Educate visitors about the colorful, exotic butterflies during the annual Blooms & Butterflies exhibition (March–August).
-Assist with other art and nature related exhibitions on view at the Conservatory throughout the year.
+Educate visitors about the colorful, tropical butterflies during the annual Blooms & Butterflies exhibition.
+Assist with other art and nature-related exhibitions on view at the Conservatory throughout the year.

 Are you a “people person”?
 Share your enthusiasm for the Conservatory and train to be an Interpretive Guide.
 Volunteers are needed to lead adult group tours and act as interpreters for exhibitions and special engagements.
-Training takes place over a series of classes that includes in-depth information on the Conservatory’s history, plant and art collections, and tour logistics.
-No teaching background necessary, but must have great communications skills and a strong interest in sharing knowledge.
+Training consists of a series of classes that include in-depth information on the Conservatory’s history, plant and art collections, and tour logistics.
+No teaching background necessary, but must have great communication skills and a strong interest in sharing knowledge.